Skip to content ↓

 Work Experience Preparation Day

-• Getting the most out of a work experience placement
+• Strategies for making the most of the placement opportunity

 Prior to the Work Experience Placement

-Each student receives a Work Experience Log book that they must complete thoroughly during the placement.
-They are given instructions on how to complete the log book.
-A copy of the log book will be uploaded later in the academic year.
+Each student will receive a Work Experience Log Book, which they are expected to complete thoroughly throughout their placement.
+Clear instructions on how to fill out the log book will be provided.
+A digital copy of the log book will be made available later in the academic year.

 During the Work Experience Placement